Woody5962/Ranked-List-Truncation/README.md

 # Ranked-List-Truncation

-We propose a Ranked list truncation framework,including the complement of multiple existing deep models and the multi-task model modified on these models.
+We propose a Ranked list truncation framework,including the implementation of multiple existing deep models and the multi-task model modified on these models.
 We also propose MMOECut for this problem, which achieves the SOTA results, 3.58% higher than the existing SOTA (Attncut).

 Since there is still no open source work in this field, we start from the data preprocessing stage and make the whole process code open-source, hoping to avoid researchers from recreating wheels.